Lead Business Analyst

 The choice of method depends on the nature ...read more

-Q17.
-What all components are mandatory while writing a user story
+Q. What components are mandatory when writing a user story?

 Components required for writing a user story